Parameter-Efficient Tuning on Layer Normalization for Pre-trained Language Models: Experiments

 \subsection{Unified Framework}

-\textbf{Setup}.~Since LN-tuning work in LayerNorm, can it combine with previous parameter-efficient methods working in MHA or/and FFN to further improve performance?
-In this section, we explore the unified framework combing LN-Tuning with five approaches, as illustrated in Sec.~\ref{combine_intro}, which can be divided into three types according to tunable modules: (1) MHA only (2) FFN only (3) MHA and FFN simultaneously.
-We use $\text{BERT}_\text{large}$ for experiment.

-\textbf{Result}.~As shown in Table~\ref{unified}, among three types, the unified methods of combining parameter-efficient methods working in MHA with LN-tuning, i.e. Prefix+LN and Sequential Adapter (MHA) + LN, get significant performance improvement comparing the original ones.
-Importantly, the Prefix+LN even achieve SOTA performance, surpassing MAM Adapter which is naturally Prefix + Scaled Parallel Adapter (FFN).
-However, the unified methods which combine adapter-based methods of FFN with LN-tuning get performance decrease.
-Empirically, this can be concluded that LN-tuning can combine with adapter-based methods working in MHA to get further improvement but will get performance decrease if combining with those working in FFN.
-This may also explains the reason why LN + MAM Adapter perform very similar with MAM Adapter only, which is a synthetic result of performance increase caused by Prefix + LN and performance decrease caused by Scaled Parallel Adapter (FFN) + LN, since MAM Adapter is essentially Prefix + Scaled Parallel Adapter (FFN).
-Finally, the unified framework of BitFit + LN shows performance increase by few parameters, which shows the advantages of our LN-tuning in high compatibility with previous methods.
+\textbf{Setup}.
+Since LN-tuning operates in LayerNorm, the question of whether it may be combined with earlier parameter-efficient methods working in MHA or/and FFN to operate as a unified framework and achieve further performance improvement arises naturally.
+In this section, we explore the unified framework combing LN-Tuning with five approaches, as illustrated in Sec.~\ref{combine_intro}, which can be divided into four types according to tunable modules: (1) MHA only (2) FFN only (3) MHA and FFN simultaneously (4) BitFit.
+For the experiment, we employ the variable $\text{BERT}_\text{large}$. \textbf{Result}.
+As shown in Table~\ref{unified}, among Prefix+LN and Sequential Adapter (MHA) + LN, which are unified methods of combining methods working in MHA with LN-tuning, perform significantly better than the original single ones.
+Notably, the Prefix+LN even outperformed MAM Adapter, which is naturally Prefix + Scaled Parallel Adapter (FFN), in terms of SOTA performance.
+However, the unified methods which combine adapter-based methods working in FFN with LN-tuning get a performance decrease.
+Empirically, this can be concluded that LN-tuning can combine with adapter-based methods working in MHA to improve further but will decrease performance if combined with those working in FFN.
+This explains why the performance of the LN + MAM Adapter is so comparable to that of the MAM Adapter, which is the result of performance enhancement brought on by prefix + LN and performance degradation brought on by scaled parallel adapter (FFN) + LN.
+This is so because the Prefix + Scaled Parallel Adapter (FFN) is essentially what the MAM Adapter is.
+Finally, the unified framework of BitFit + LN displays a performance boost, which highlights the advantages of our LN-tuning in high combination compatibility with earlier approaches to get better performance.